-Inflation 2.25% as of the December 31, 2021 actuarial valuation and merit rates plus wage inflation of 3.00%.
+Inflation 2.25% as of the December 31, 2022 actuarial valuation

-Salary Increases Salary increase rates based on service-related productivity
+Salary IncreasesSalary increase rates based on service-related productivity and merit rates plus wage inflation of 3.00%.

-Post Retirement Benefit
+Post Retirement Benefit Increases

-Increases

-Postretirement benefit increases are equal to 3.00 percent, compounded annually, for Tier 1 members.
+Post retirement benefit increases are equal to 3.00 percent, compounded annually, for Tier 1 members.
 Post retirement increases for Tier 2 and Tier 3 members are equal to the lesser of 3.00 percent or one-half the annual unadjusted percentage increase (but no less than zero) in the Consumer Price Index-U for the 12 months ending with the September preceding the date of the increase, using simple interest.